onixgod/SOC-Automation-Project/README.md

     main(sys.argv)
 ```

+This script does

+-   Identifies and kills processes matching the exact file path.
+-   Then deletes the file (if it exists).
+-   Logs every step and failure point.

-## Configuration for the Windows endpoint (Steps copied from Wazuh Documetation)
+## Configuration for the Windows endpoint (Steps copied from Wazuh Documentation)

 ### Windows endpoint